liuqingli/TwiRole/README.md

 ### Evaluation

 First, we compare TwiRole with Ferrari et al.'s workd on the same Kaggle dataset, since they also categorized Twitter users into Brand, Female, and Male.
-The overall accuracy (***Acc = 0.899***) of TwiRole is highter than with Ferrari et al.'s approach (***Acc = 0.865***), and our results are more balanced across   different roles.
+The overall accuracy (***Acc = 0.899***) of TwiRole is higher than with Ferrari et al.'s approach (***Acc = 0.865***), and our results are more balanced across   different roles.

 <img src="./doc/eval_1.png" alt="alt text" width="66%" height="66%">